smith-nathanh/tldwatch/README.md

 # tldwatch

-A Python library for generating concise summaries of YouTube video transcripts (or any transcript) using various AI model providers.
+A Python library for generating summaries of YouTube video transcripts (or any transcript) using a selection of AI providers.

 ## Features

 - Generate summaries from YouTube videos using video IDs or URLs
-- Process custom transcript text directly
+- Process other video transcripts text directly
 - Support for multiple AI providers:
-  - OpenAI (gpt-4o, GPT-3.5)
+  - OpenAI (gpt-4o, gpt-4o-mini)
   - Groq (Mixtral, LLaMA)
-  - Cerebras
+  - Cerebras (Llama)
+  - DeepSeek (deepseek-chat)
   - Ollama (local models)
 - Command-line interface for quick summaries
 - Python library for programmatic usage